wentam/unified-inhibit/README.md

 This means all interfaces effectively share the same state.
 Use any interface of your choosing, you'll get all of the events.

+uinhibitd can also run shell commands on inhibit/release providing an easy way to get wakelocks working on systems that don't otherwise have one of these interfaces implemented.

-Currently support inhibitors |
+Currently support inhibitors | Protocol
 ---|---
-org.freedesktop.login1 |
+org.freedesktop.login1 | D-Bus
-org.freedesktop.ScreenSaver |
+org.freedesktop.ScreenSaver | D-Bus
-org.freedesktop.PowerManager |
+org.freedesktop.PowerManager | D-Bus
-org.gnome.SessionManager |
+org.gnome.SessionManager | D-Bus
-org.gnome.ScreenSaver |
+org.gnome.ScreenSaver | D-Bus
-org.cinnamon.ScreenSaver |
+org.cinnamon.ScreenSaver | D-Bus
-Linux kernel wakelock |
+Linux kernel wakelock | sysfs

 More are out there.
 Please open issues for missing interfaces!

-### D-Bus inhibitors

 D-Bus inhibitors will implement their interface when nobody else is implementing the interface.